V4Fire/Client/src/components/directives/safe-on/README.md

 [Changelog](./CHANGELOG.md)

-This module provides a directive that ensures event listeners are only active while the component is alive, preventing handlers from being called after the component is destroyed.
+This module provides a directive that prevents handlers from being called after the vnode is unmounted.
 This is a secure alternative to [v-on](https://vuejs.org/api/built-in-directives.html#v-on).

 ## Installation